 What is Forging?

-Forging is a metallurgical process by which metal is shaped and manufactured using heat and compressive forces.
-The excessive force by which the metal is hammered means the granular structure of the metal remains intact.
-Rather than reaching its melting point and potentially reducing its elemental lattice of metallic bonds and positive ions, it is manipulated by condensing those bonds without breaking them.
-By compacting the structure in this way, the forging process allows the metal to retain its strength, eliminate defects and porosity in the product.
+Hot Forging is a metallurgical process by which metal is shaped and manufactured using heat and compressive forces.
+The excessive force by which the metal is hammered means the grain structure of the metal remains intact.
+In general, the steel is heated above its recrystallisation temperature, and it is shaped in a set of dies which take the form of the final product.
+By compacting the structure in this way, the forging process not only allows the metal to retain its strength, but also enhance its physical properties, by eliminating defects and porosity in the forged product.

 History of Forging

-Through the development of wrought iron forging came the forge-smiths in the 19th century, and by the time of the industrial revolution, the forging industry had developed more efficient methods of processes, machinery, and materials, allowing it to be more efficient and durable.
-Now, with forging presses and hammering tools powered mostly by electricity, compressed air and hydraulics, the forging industry remains one of the most innovative and significant developments in humanity.
+Through the development of wrought iron forging came the forge-smiths in the 19th century, and by the time of the industrial revolution, the forging industry had developed more efficient methods and processes, machinery, and materials, allowing it to be more efficient and durable.
+Now, with forging presses and hammering tools powered mostly by electricity, compressed air and hydraulics, the forging industry remains one of the most innovative and significant developments in human history.

 Types of Forging

 There are two main types of forging – hot and cold.

 Hot forging requires the metal to be heated above its recrystallisation temperature.
 As forging is the process of manipulating metal rather than melting it, this process requires applying a specific heat to maintain the metallic bonds.
 One of the benefits of hot forging is the reduction in energy required to shape the metal, as excessive heat decreases strength and improves malleability.
 Another benefit is the elimination of chemical inconsistencies.